sulyi/whaler/VISION.md

 ### Weather System

 Local weather is subject to location and time of the year.
-Global weather is simulated to some extent in order to be able to sail around a storm.
+Global weather is simulated to some extent e.g. ability to sail around a storm.

 ### Migration System